-If you’re looking for Ebooks for your family, there’s no need to spend a bunch of money.
-There are so many places where you can download free Ebooks or read them online.
+If you’re looking for ebooks for your family, there’s no need to spend a bunch of money.
+There are so many places where you can download free ebooks or read them online.
 We’ve found books for the entire family.
 There’s everything from picture books for beginning readers to novels for adults.
-You can find both classics and recent books in every genre for free in Ebook format.
+You can find both classics and recent books in every genre for free in ebook format.

 Where to Find Free Ebooks